Hierarchical Graph-Convolutional Variational AutoEncoding for Generative Modelling of Human Motion: Experiments

 \subsection{Experimental setup}

-To evaluate the proficiency of our generative model we degrade the test set data by simulating occlusions wherein, a naive imputation---the mean value of the missing feature over the train set---is substituted for the ground truth.
-The degree of the degradation is controlled by the number of input features occluded.
-A sufficient level of degradation may be considered as shifting the data out-of-distribution, which we quantify using the models' posteriors.
+We present experiments in support of 3 main arguments for the proficiency of our generative model.
+First, we degrade the test set data by simulating occlusions wherein, a naive imputation, the mean value of the missing feature over the train set, is substituted for the ground truth.
+The degree of degradation is controlled by the number of input features occluded.
+A sufficient level of degradation may be considered as shifting the data out-of-distribution, which we quantify using the model's posterior.
+In the appendix we discuss further details and show that this well-informed imputation facilitates better downstream discriminative tasks (see appendix).
+Second, we examine the effect of stochastic depth, independent of capacity, on performance by training a 16 stochastic-layered model several times with a varying number of its top latent variables \textit{turned off} ($z_L = \mu_L$, for each level, $L$, that is \textit{turned off}, and $KL_L$ does not contribute to the loss).
+Third, we demonstrate that HG-VAE learns an efficient hierarchical ordering that facilitates levels of abstraction, the top of which may represent action classification as well as conditional generation.